renukakalve/evaluation-blindness/notes_day1.md

 drops when small, realistic changes are occurred, such as noise or blur image in CIFAR-10-C.
 This shows that standard evaluation methods do not reveal when models depend on shorcuts, and they can give false sense of reliability for real world use.

+Predictions(Expected Failure):-
+I expect the model's accuracy to drop a lot when noise or blur is added to the images.
+Even when the predictions are wrong, the madel may still be very confident about its answers.
+Becauese the benchmark only checks accuracy on clean images, it will not give any warning that the model is unreliable in real-worls conditions.